 This incident, recently revealed in testimony to the U.S. Senate, illustrates the challenges faced by civil libertarians.
+For six years and counting, the administration has blocked efforts to enforce the law, restore basic rights and make itself accountable.
 We've had a federal government that snoops on citizens without cause, jails people without charges, tortures prisoners of war, and ignores the Geneva Conventions.

-The ACLU has led the resistance and we hope history will remember 2007 as the watershed year when civil liberties began the slow climb back to their rightful place.
+The ACLU has led the resistance, shaping the public dialogue around civil liberties, repeatedly challenging presidential actions in court, and eking out some, though certainly not sufficient, action by Congress.
+With hard work and good luck, we hope history will remember 2007 as the watershed year when civil liberties began the slow climb back to their rightful place.

+We've begun to see rays of hope.
 Last year the U.S. Supreme Court overturned the White House's system of military tribunals in Guantánamo.
 Recently, the court agreed to review the imprisonment of several detainees there, reversing an earlier decision not to consider their cases.
-The ACLU's lawsuit against the NSA helped pressure the administration to submit its spying program to the review of the Foreign Intelligence Surveillance Act court, as required by law.
+The ACLU's lawsuit against the NSA helped pressure the administration to submit its spying program to the review of the Foreign Intelligence Surveillance Act court, as required by law - though the White House continues to assert its power to run the program without oversight.

 And here in Washington, we obtained vindication for an Iraqi refugee who was wrongfully detained and harassed by immigration officers, and shined a spotlight on telecoms' complicity in the illegal mining of phone records.

-Our work with the Washington State Legislature resulted in passage of a bill that rejects the REAL ID Act - the federal law that would create a de facto national ID card at the expense of our personal privacy and at least \$250 million in state tax money.
+To make advances in Washington, D.C., lawmakers often need pressure from home.
+We were very happy that our work with the Washington State Legislature resulted in passage of a bill that rejects the REAL ID Act - the federal law that would create a de facto national ID card at the expense of our personal privacy and at least \$250 million in state tax money.
+Washington helped lead a rebellion that saw 16 other states taking similar actions.

+Faced with an unresponsive national government, the ACLU has made real progress for civil liberties at the state level.
 We strongly supported the creation of a new state registry of domestic partners, providing same-sex couples with some of the rights and protections of marriage.
 We helped convince the Legislature to require the teaching of accurate information in K-12 sex education classes.
 We obtained changes in the medical marijuana laws to better protect patients and caregivers.
+We worked with pro-choice allies to convince the Washington Pharmacy Board to guarantee patient access to medications such as emergency contraception and HIV

+That's not all.
+We launched a new Technology and Liberty Project to ensure that government and business respect civil liberties when they adopt new technologies.
+The project is already taking a hard look at the privacy risks of embedding radio transmitters in identity and transportation documents.
 We are responding vigorously to the unfair application of school discipline against ethnic and racial minorities, educating parents and students about their rights, and advocating for remedies to disparities in achievement test scores.